 * “Simultaneously unsentimental and saturated with feeling.”―Publishers Weekly, starred review

 When robot Roz opens her eyes for the first time, she discovers that she is alone on a remote, wild island.
 Why is she there?
 Where did she come from?
 And, most important, how will she survive in her harsh surroundings?

 Roz’s only hope is to learn from the island’s hostile animal inhabitants.
 When she tries to care for an orphaned gosling, the other animals finally decide to help, and the island starts to feel like home.
 Until one day, the robot’s mysterious past comes back to haunt her…

-Order a book from an independent bookstore by clicking Indiebound.org
+Order Peter’s books from an independent bookstore by clicking Indiebound.org

 So, I wrote my first children’s novel.
 It wasn’t a graceful process, but I survived the stress and the solitude and the crippling self-doubt, and now my novel is about to enter the world.
 It’s called The Wild Robot.
 If you have a few minutes I’d like to tell you about it.
 Back in 2008, while working on a picture book called The Curious Garden, I spent a lot of time making sketches like this- I loved imagining scenes of nature living in surprising places….
 Read more…